swcloud/packman/README.md

                         generation.
 The template root must contain the same files for any specified languages as in the builtin template root.
-  -g, --is_google_api   When set indicates that the API is an official google
-                        API.
-It means that there is a top-level "google" directory in the target protocol buffer repository.
   --override_plugins OVERRIDEPLUGINS
                         Specifies the override protoc plugins to be used.
 E.g by default the plugin for python is named